kangzeroo/youtube-video-generator/README.md

 ## To Do
 1. Clean up code to be more readable
-2. Refactor MostRecentSceneResults to de-couple the GQL and the ResultsList
 3. Potentially add React.useBoundingBox to exclude JS rendering of videos outside the current window display.
 4. Might benefit from React.useRef to delete videos
 3. Add dark theme with React.useContext